 Are you Muslim? …How Muslim are you? …No but, really…how Muslim are you?

-I get asked these questions, without fail, every time I perform my autobiographical one-woman show, All Atheists Are Muslim, a “boy meets girl” story about how I moved in with my whitey-white, atheist, infidel boyfriend, Duncan, and chose to tell my parents about it.
+I get asked these questions, without fail, every time I perform my autobiographical one-woman show, All Atheists Are Muslim, a “boy meets girl” story about how I moved in with my whitey-white, atheist, infidel boyfriend, Dylan, and chose to tell my parents about it.

 And, no, I wasn’t disowned, forced into an arranged marriage or stoned in a ditch in my parents’ backyard.

 Perhaps it is the lack of stoning and disowning that makes some people wonder how Muslim I really am?